 When you sponsor a child, your contribution goes straight to the heart of that child’s community and beyond.
 Your sponsorship ensures your sponsored child has the chance to go to school, to eat a healthy meal each day, to be safe and healthy and to have a roof over their head and food in their belly.
 But more than that.
 Sponsorship allows us to leverage more funds.
 Respond to crises quickly and effectively and ensure that your support goes so much further.

 Sponsorship lets you follow your sponsored child’s progress every step of the way.
 You can be hands-on with the community and child that you sponsor.
 You’ll write letters, exchange experiences, get regular updates and photographs and even have the opportunity to meet if you so choose.

 It is your commitment to your sponsored child that allows Plan International Ireland to design, deliver and implement quality, sustainable programmes that help your sponsored child, their family and entire community and millions of children in some of the world’s poorest countries.

 Heidy’s is just one story.
 You can can choose to sponsor a child in any of the 86,000 communities where Plan International work.

 For every €1 we receive, Plan International Ireland spend 93c on our programmes.
-The rest is spent on governance and fundraising.

 The decision to sponsor is yours, as is when you want to stop or pause.
 We understand circumstances change.